LRD spectral analysis of multifractional functional time series on manifolds: Introduction

 The spectral domain allows to characterize LRD in functional time series in terms of the unboundedness at zero frequency of the corresponding element of the family of spectral density operators.
 Specifically, the divergence of the eigenvalues of the elements of the spectral density operator family at a neighborhood of zero frequency leads to different levels of singularity at this frequency depending on the spatial scale (see, e.g., \cite{RuizMedina2022}).
 The case of SRD and LRD at different spatial scales can also be analyzed, in the case of non--trivial null space of the LRD operator.
 Thus, the projected process displays SRD in this subspace, and LRD in the eigenspaces associated with the elements of the support of the spectral measure of the LRD operator.

 From a theoretical point of view, this paper contributes providing a sufficient condition for the asymptotic unbiasedness of the integrated periodogram operator, in the Hilbert--Schmidt operator norm, for the class of zero--mean, stationary and isotropic, mean--square continuous Gaussian, or elliptically contoured, spatiotemporal RFs on $\mathbb{M}_{d}.$ This result provides a suitable setting for applying the LRD spectral functional time series framework introduced in \cite{RuizMedina2022}, where the weak--consistent estimation of the second--order structure in the functional spectral domain is achieved under a Gaussian scenario.
 Our scenario is a bit different, since the Hilbert--Schmidt operator scenario has been considered.
 Note that this scenario has usually been adopted in the current literature on functional time series (see \cite{Bosq2000}; \cite{CaponeraMarinucci}).
 The case where SRD and LRD are displayed at different manifold scales is also addressed, combining semiparametric estimation of the spectral density operator based on minimum contrast at manifold scales where LRD is displayed, and a nonparametric estimation based on the weighted periodogram operator in the remaining manifold scales where SRD is observed.
-The preliminary result derived in the Supplementary Material on spatiotemporal Karhunen--Lo\'eve expansion of a zero--mean, stationary and isotropic, mean--square continuous Gaussian, or elliptically contoured, spatiotemporal RF on $\mathbb{M}_{d}$ has been applied.
+The preliminary result derived in the Supplementary Material on spatiotemporal Karhunen--Lo\'eve expansion of the restriction to a bounded closed temporal interval of a zero--mean, stationary in time and isotropic in space, mean--square continuous Gaussian spatiotemporal RF on $\mathbb{M}_{d}$ has been applied.